hacl-bot/hacl-ci/doc/src/access.md

 # Access

-To give `sudo` access to `everest-ci` to someone, add the person's ssh key to `./keys.nix` in the hacl-ci repository.
+To give `sudo` access to the machine to someone, add the person's ssh key to `./keys.nix` in the hacl-ci repository.
 Then re-encrypt the secrets for that key.